Post Reply Post Thread

 IP Address & configuration inside the Zone

 The IP address you assign to your lx Zone will be more or less permanent.
 Make sure it’s in the same range as the ones your router assigns, but high enough that your router will never auto-assign it to another PC on your LAN.
 You also have to use the “slash” notation when you assign your zone’s IP address: 192.111.0.155/24, where the /24 refers to the number of bits in the netmask.
-Don’t worry.
-24 almost always works, and if you want to geek out about it you can read more here:
+Here’s a definition of slash notation:

 Configure your router for the IP address of the ZONE, not the host